jonsun-zhao/kubelab/examples/16.gke-onprem/README.md

 # Build the Packet Lab with Terraform

+> Important: this code is outdated.
+Please follow the latest lab creation doc [here](go/gke-op-packet-lab-guidev2)

 ## TO DO LIST AND GOTCHAS

 * You still need to `shut down` the `Admin WS` and `enable cpu performance counter` for the gke install to work.
 I haven't figured out how to do this with govc but it seems possible as you can in terraform's VMware resources which uses [govmoni library](https://github.com/terraform-providers/terraform-provider-vsphere/search?q=cpu_performance_counters_enabled&unscoped_q=cpu_performance_counters_enabled)